testflows/TestFlows-WebSite/source/_posts/blog/combinatorial-testing-the-introduction.md

 {% endkatex %}
 {% endblockquote %}

-We can write a simple test scenario to check all of these combinations using a simple for-loop.
+We can write a simple test scenario to check all of these combinations using a simple nested for-loop.

 ```python
 @TestScenario